AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 The **[Fragment Reference](/help/assets/content-fragments/content-fragments-models.md#fragment-reference)**:

+* Is of particular interest in conjunction with GraphQL.

 * Is a specific data type that can be used when defining a Content Fragment Model.

-* Effectively includes the content of the referenced fragment into the referencing fragment.

-* Can be used to add an extra layer of data content for use with GraphQL.
+* References another fragment, dependent on a specific Content Fragment Model.

+* Allows you to retrieve structured data.

   * When defined as a **multifeed**, multiple sub-fragments can be referenced by the prime fragment.

 ## A Sample Content Fragment Structure for use with GraphQL {#content-fragment-structure-graphql}